Assessing the validity of the Born-Oppenheimer approximation in potential models for doubly heavy hadrons: Abstract

-The Born-Oppenheimer approximation is widely used to investigate the properties of hydrogen-like systems and doubly heavy hadrons.
-However, the extent to which this approximation reliably captures the true features of such systems remains an open question.
-In this work, we adopt the results obtained with the Gaussian expansion method as a benchmark to assess the validity of the Born–Oppenheimer approximation in hadronic systems.
+The Born–Oppenheimer approximation is widely used to investigate the properties of hydrogen-like systems and doubly heavy hadrons.
+However, the extent to which this approximation captures the features of such systems within potential models remains an open question.
+In this work, we adopt the results obtained with the Gaussian expansion method as a benchmark to assess the validity of the Born–Oppenheimer approximation within potential models for hadronic systems.
 We also investigate the dependence of the Born-Oppenheimer approximation results on the choice of trial wave functions.
 A comprehensive study of the Born-Oppenheimer approximation is carried out by performing calculations using Slater-type functions and Gaussian-type functions as trial wave functions, and by comparing the resulting predictions with those obtained from the Gaussian expansion method.
-We find that the calculations performed within the Born–Oppenheimer approximation are close to those obtained with the Gaussian expansion method when the heavy-quark mass is relatively small.
+We find that the calculations performed within the Born-Oppenheimer approximation are close to those obtained with the Gaussian expansion method when the heavy-quark mass is relatively small.
 However, as the heavy-quark mass increases, calculations employing Slater-type functions yield larger values than those from the Gaussian expansion method, whereas those using Gaussian-type functions lead to smaller ones.
 The use of Slater-type functions generally leads to an enhanced binding energy.
 The underestimation observed in Born-Oppenheimer approximation calculations with Gaussian-type functions primarily stems from the neglect of non-adiabatic corrections.
-This comparative study provides deeper insight into the structure of doubly heavy hadrons and clarifies the applicability and limitations of the Born-Oppenheimer treatment in these systems.
+This comparative study provides deeper insight into the structure of doubly heavy hadrons and helps clarify the applicability and limitations of the Born–Oppenheimer treatment within potential models.

 {\mathbf{x_A}} {\mathbf{x_B}} {\mathbf{x_1}} {\mathbf{x_2}}